Understanding Compositional Data Augmentation in Typologically Diverse Morphological Inflection: Extracting sample-efficient training sets from

+\textsc{\textbf{HighLoss.}} Next, we employ a selection strategy that selects datapoints that have high predictive uncertainty to the initial model $\mathcal{M}$.
+Spurious correlations between substructures (like $\ystem$ and $\features$; \Sectref{sec:theory}) will exist in any dataset of bounded size \citep{Gupta2022StructurallyDS,Gardner2021CompetencyPO}, and we conjecture that selecting high uncertainty datapoints will efficiently mitigate these correlations.

-\textsc{\textbf{HighLoss.}} We use the Transformer described in \Sectref{subsec:initial_model} for applying uncertainty sampling, a popular and effective method in active learning for NLP \citep[see][]{tamkin_active_2022}, to the augmented forms.
-We quantify the uncertainty of a synthetic datapoint in $\Dsyntrain$ by computing the negative log-likelihood (averaged over all tokens in the the target $\target$) for each synthetic datapoint in $\Dsyntrain$: $-1/n \sum_{j} \log p(y_{j}|y_{<j}, \source)$
+We quantify the uncertainty of a synthetic datapoint in $\Dsyntrain$ by computing the negative log-likelihood (averaged over all tokens in the the target $\target$) for each synthetic datapoint in $\Dsyntrain$.
 Next, we select the synthetic datapoints with the highest uncertainty and add them to $\Dsyntrainsmall$.

-Additionally, we explore an alternative strategy called \textbf{\textsc{LowLoss}}, where we instead select synthetic datapoints that the model finds easy, i.e., those with the lowest uncertainty scores. \\
+To thoroughly demonstrate that incorporating predictive uncertainty is important for yielding training examples that counteract the spurious dependencies in the ground-truth training dataset, we benchmark it against another subset selection strategy \textbf{\textsc{LowLoss}}.
+With this method, we instead select synthetic datapoints that the model finds easy, i.e., those with the lowest uncertainty scores.
+We hypothesize this strategy will yield less performant synthetic training datasets, as it is biased towards selecting datapoints that corroborate rather than counteract the spurious correlations learned by $\mathcal{M}$. \\